kaapana/kaapana/docs/source/faq/misc.rst

 Minio is not available because of Error 400
 -------------------------------------------

-This error usually occurs, when the hostname was set incorrectly in a previous installation.
+This error usually occurs, when the hostname was set incorrectly in a previous deployment.
 Follow these steps to fix this issue:

 1. Navigate to Systems>Keycloak in the menu bar